 Strangely, before working in Academia (with 501c3's), I hadn't encountered the idea before!
 We often hear about "the Government [not] saving" but not about the exact means by which it can optimize how it saves or into what.
 Most of our gotos for personal savings scenarios have no corresponding analogy at the top (for the government itself): 401K, Roth IRA, HYSA, etc. Where should, where, or how does the Government park its money?

-Social Security, contigency funds, Pension Plans, Quantitative Easing are basically the only facilities the U.S. Federal Government has available to it and each of these are strictly defined, narrowly scoped to fulfill certain limited operations/services.
+Social Security, contingency funds, Pension Plans, Quantitative Easing are basically the only facilities the U.S. Federal Government has available to it and each of these are strictly defined, narrowly scoped to fulfill certain limited operations/services.

 Some countries recently pushed far ahead into this analogical metaphor and created huge multi-billion (or trillion)-dollar mega funds (alluded to above).
 So, despite the absence of such equivalents thus far here at home, it is possible and apparently working quite well over seas for others!